SIM-FYP2025Q2/SIM-Travels/php-admin-panel/README.md

 *   `PINECONE_INDEX_HOST`: Your Pinecone index host.
 *   `PINECONE_API_KEY`: Your Pinecone API key.

+## Default Credentials

+You should setup a MySQL 8.0 server with `load_data.sql` from the root directory `./mysql_db` in the repository.

+The data includes a Admin account with the following default-credentials:

+> Email: admin@example.com

+> Password: admin

 ## Setup & Run the Application

 To run the application, you need to have Docker and Docker Compose installed on your system.
 You can find installation instructions for Docker [here](https://docs.docker.com/get-started/get-docker/).